dhall-lang/dhall-lang/docs/howtos/migrations/Deprecation-of-Optional-fold-and-Optional-build.md

 * Phase 1 + 2 - Automatically migrate your code

-  During these phases `dhall lint` will automatically migrate code using the deprecated builtins to ease the migration process.
+  Starting in `dhall-1.30.0`, `dhall lint` will automatically migrate code using the deprecated builtins to ease the migration process.
 This is a safe and behavior-preserving transformation.

 * Phase 3 - Your code breaks if you haven't migrated